 In addition, Gorham is a college town.
 There are a lot of students in Gorham attending college, and as a result Gorham provides a number of services, amenities and opportunities geared to the needs and activities of students.

-Because of many things, Gorham is a great place for families with children to consider.
-First of all, many other families with children live here, making Gorham a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Gorham has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Gorham is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Gorham’s overall crime rate is lower than average for the country.

-The per capita income in Gorham in 2018 was $35,589, which is upper middle income relative to Maine and the nation.
-This equates to an annual income of $142,356 for a family of four.
-However, Gorham contains both very wealthy and poor people as well.
+The per capita income in Gorham in 2018 was $40,200, which is wealthy relative to Maine, and upper middle income relative to the rest of the US.
+This equates to an annual income of $160,800 for a family of four.

 The people who call Gorham home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gorham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gorham include Irish, English, French, Italian, and German.
+The greatest number of Gorham residents report their race to be White, followed by Asian.
+Important ancestries of people in Gorham include Irish, English, French, German, and Italian.

 The most common language spoken in Gorham is English.
 Other important languages spoken here include French and Spanish.